lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ![Pasted image 20240430133353](https://github.com/lm3nitro/Projects/assets/55665256/a3893b46-0d83-4071-ac52-b7643cd28f40)

-HOST and LHOST are parameters that define network targets and your own system's settings.
+HOST and LHOST are parameters that define network targets and the system's settings.
 RHOST is the target system and LHOST is my Linux machine (attacking system):

 set RHOST 192.168.91.137
 set LHOST 192.168.91.134